Gpialla/SmoothPerturbationsTSAA/README.md

 ## Acknowledgments

-This work was funded by anonymous and co-funded by anonymous, anonymous, anonymous, anonymous and anonymous.
+This work was funded by ArtIC project ”Artificial Intelligence for Care” (grant ANR-20-THIA-0006-01) and co-funded by R ́egion Grand Est, Inria Nancy - Grand Est, IHU of Strasbourg, University of Strasbourg and University of Haute- Alsace.

-The authors would like to thank the providers of the UCR archive as well as anonymous for providing access to the GPU cluster.
+The authors would like to thank the providers of the UCR archive as well as the M ́esocentre of Strasbourg for providing access to the GPU cluster.